hardy613/es6-notes/promises.md

 ## Creating a promise

 The promise constructor should only be used to to wrap a function that does not support a promise.
-Most libraries have built in support for promises which enable you to start chaining `then` right out of the box without a promise constructor.
+Most libraries have built-in support for promises which enable you to start chaining `then` right out of the box without a promise constructor.